Tutorial

 attributes:

-- id: CUSTOMER_CITY
+- id: customer_city

 transformation_expression: city

-- id: CUSTOMER_STATE
+- id: customer_state

 transformation_expression: state

-Edit Order Mapping
+Complete the Order Mapping

 entity_id: ORDER